How to Apply Internal Medicine Residency Program | Department of Internal Medicine | UC Davis Health

 1. Completed ERAS application

-2. Two required letters of recommendation; with option up to 2 more
+2. Three required letters of recommendation; with option for up to 1 more

 • One letter from the Chair of Medicine at your medical school (or Chair's designate) – i.e. the Chair’s Letter

-• One letter from an internal medicine faculty who has supervised you clinically
+• Two letters from faculty who have worked with you.
+One of these should be an internal medicine faculty who has supervised you clinically.

-• Additional optional letters of recommendation: feel free to upload 1-2 additional letters from clinical faculty (from any field) and/or a scholarly project mentor, but these are NOT required
+• Feel free to upload one additional letter (i.e. 4 total) from clinical faculty (from any field) and/or a scholarly project mentor, but this is not required.

 3. Dean's letter (aka Medical Student Performance Evaluation)

-4. USMLE scores or COMLEX scores (Step 1 required, and Step 2, if available)
+4. USMLE scores or COMLEX scores (Step 1 required, and Step 2, if available).
+To be ranked on our Match list, we require Step 2 scores before the rank list due date in February.

 6. Selective Service Registration.
 In addition, male applicants must be able to provide evidence of registration for the Selective Service program (or evidence of exemption), but we do not require that this is submitted with the application.
 See below for further information.